telerik/ajax-docs/controls/dropdownlist/server-side-programming/overview.md

 # Server-side Programming Overview

 ##

+For a detailed list with the server-side properties and methods of the control, see the [Server-Side API of the RadDropDownList class](https://docs.telerik.com/devtools/aspnet-ajax/api/server/Telerik.Web.UI/RadDropDownList).

 **RadDropDownList** supports a number of server-side events that let you respond to events with complex actions that can't be performed in client-side code.